awsdocs/aws-doc-sdk-examples/python/test_tools/README.md

 All of the stubbers honor the `--use-real-aws-may-incur-charges` command line option.
 When this option is not present, stubs are used in all tests and no requests are made to your AWS account.
-When this option *is* present, the stubbers let requests flow through to your actual AWS account, which may incur charges.
+When this option *is* present, the stubbers let requests flow through to your actual AWS account, which might incur charges.

 ### Example